Professional Scanners for: Documents, Books, Microfilm & Microfiche, Large & Wide Format

 Installation & Maintenance Services

-Like any other hardware, your document scanner(s) will require installation, regular maintenance and parts replacement due to normal wear and tear.
-We will provide you with expert technical staff dedicated to and responsible for installation, maintenance and repair of your document scanners, and serve as one point of contact for all your needs.
+Like any other hardware, your scanner(s) will require installation, regular maintenance and parts replacement due to normal wear and tear.
+We will provide you with expert technical staff dedicated to and responsible for installation, maintenance and repair of your scanners, and serve as one point of contact for all your needs.

 Download our Scanner Maintenance Brochure here.